mauricechiodo/eim-case-studies/course/AI/index.md

 Those creating AI algorithms not only need to be careful about the intended uses for the technology, but also the potential uses.
 In February 2018, a paper entitled "Deep neural networks can detect sexual orientation from faces" was published in the Journal of Personality and Social Psychology.
 The people who wrote the paper used widely available deep neural networks to do the study - they didn't need very much understanding about how machine learning works in order to use it in this manner.
 The technical people creating the algorithms need to have an awareness about the potential uses of the tools they create so that they can hopefully make a step towards preventing immoral usage.

-AI is also being used to develop weapons for the battlefield...

-Villani...